Reference Signals

 - configType:

-The DMRS configuration type.
+The DM-RS configuration type.
 It can be either 1 (default) or 2.
 In Configuration type 1, the minimum resource element group in frequency domain is one RE.
 In Configuration type 2, the minimum resource element group in frequency domain is two consecutive REs.

-The number of OFDM symbols used with each group of DMRS REs.
+The number of OFDM symbols used with each group of DM-RS REs.
 It can be 1 (Single) or 2 (Double).
 The default is Single.

 - typeA1stPos:

-This is the OFDM symbol index for the first DMRS symbol when Mapping type A is being used.
+This is the OFDM symbol index for the first DM-RS symbol when Mapping type A is being used.
 It can be either 2 (default) or 3.

 - additionalPos:

-Position(s) for additional DMRS symbols.
+Position(s) for additional DM-RS symbols.
 For

-it can be 0 or 1.
-This allows up to a maximum of 4 OFDM symbols used for DMRS.- portSet:
+symbols==1, it can be 0, 1, 2, or 3 and forsymbols==2it can be 0 or 1.
+This allows up to 4 OFDM symbols to be used for DM-RS.- numCdmGroupsWithoutData:

 - scID: